csjewell/fedi-any-page/packages/re-pliers/README.md

 This is a widget that can be put on blog pages to show ActivityPub replies.

 It is currently being worked on heavily, but can be reviewed, especially for appearance.
 That can be done because we are currently displaying a precomposed JSON file, instead of API calls, right now.

 ## How it is looking

-This is with some mock data as of 2 or so weeks ago (early April):
+This is with some mock data as of early April 2025:

 ![Screenshot](assets/Re-pliers.webp "Screenshot")